Thinkful-Ed/starter-css-frameworks-assignment/readme.md

 ### Image resources

+You are welcome to use whatever appropriate images you like.
 If you would like to use bear content, here are some [images from National Geographic](https://www.nationalgeographic.com/animals/mammals/group/bears-grizzly-polar-panda/) of several types of bears.
 Or maybe you'd like to use [these photos of kittens](http://placekitten.com/)!

 <!-- Commenting out these images until the links may become available:
 https://placebear.com/490/480